Andros island is the second-largest island of the Cyclades, just 2 hours away from Athens’ smaller port of Rafina.

 Tower of Agios Petros

 Inside the tower, there was a spiral staircase leading to at least five floors.
 The tower is built in a very privileged high position, offering amazing sea views.
 Around the Agios Petros Tower, there used to be mines of copper.
+The tower is not maintained by the Greek authorities so the entrance is closed for security reasons.
+It also involves some hiking to get there.

 8. Ravine of Pythara in Apikia Andros